v As An Employer, When Can We Make Employees In Our Workplace Redundant?

 One of the most important conditions is that the employees must have had advice from their relevant independent advisers.
 Without this compromise agreements will not be valid.

-v Constructive Dismissal - What Is Constructive Dismissal?
+Constructive Dismissal - What is constructive dismissal?

 Under English law, employees may resign from their positions and treat themselves as having been dismissed by you, if you act in a way that is deemed a fundamental breach of the employees’ contract.